ShadowDuke/OW_Archetypes-Plus/README.md

 # Archetypes-Plus
-Archetypes, studies, traits, one new attribute and 19 historical characters for **Old World**.
+Archetypes, studies, traits, one new attribute and 19 historical characters for **Version: 0.1.40018**.
 (WIP)

 **Delete any previous files/directories from earlier versions of this patch**
 ## Installation and use